Pass Praxis I & Praxis II by April 30th for the 2015-2016 program.

-Applicants will be responsible for the cost of the Praxis I ($130) and Praxis II ($70-$140) exams.
+Applicants will be responsible for the cost of the Core Praxis Tests ($130) and Praxis II ($70-$140) exams.
 Once Residents are selected and begin their three year committment, if a Resident Teacher should withdraw from the Program, they are responsible for reimbursing Prince George's County for the cost of training.

 Do I need to be a resident of Prince George’s County to apply?

 Yes, we will maintain your application for one year.
 You will need to meet the requirements in effect at the time of your entry.

 Certified teachers are not eligible for the program.
 The Prince George’s Resident Teacher Program is designed to bring people into the teaching profession who do not have teaching certification.
 Certified teachers are encouraged to contact The Prince George’s County Public Schools Human Resources Department and go through the regular application process.